kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-Pods-and-images/03_save_time_by_using_aliases/transcript.md

 Hello everone and welcome back.

-Before I start I should mention this video is more about linux aliases rather than kubernetes.
+In this video I'm going to show you technique I use to do kubernetes work more quickly and easily.
+And that's by using Linux aliases.
+In case you don't know what linux aliases are, it's basically something that let's you create your own personal custom commands.

 Ok, so earlier I demoed the kubectl run command.
-Now I use this command all the time in my day to day work.
-However it's a really long command and typing this command out over and over again can get annoying and tedious.
-So to get round this problem I'm going to create an alias for this command.
+Now this is one of those commands I use all the time.
+However it's a really long command and repeatedly typing this command can get annoying and tedious.
+So to get round this problem I'm going to make use of aliases.

 By the way I haven't specified anything after the double dash.
 I'll explain why I've done that, a bit later.

 Now to create an alias for this command I'm going to first surround my command with double quotes.
-Then I'm going to call the alias command at the beggining.
+Then I'm going to call the alias command at the begining.
 Ok now I need to come up with a good alias, I know how about tp, as in testpod.

 Hold on a second before I create this alias, let's first quickly check that there isn't a command already called tp, otherwise I'll end up with conflict.